4.1 Faculty Ranks and Titles

 Recipients of emeritus status shall receive special recognition at the annual April Awards Celebration.
 Additional privileges bestowed upon emeritus faculty members include the issuance of a permanent faculty identification card, a listing in the university catalog, and full continued use of library and athletic facilities.
 From time to time, Mines may make other facilities, services, or amenities available for the use of emeritus faculty members.
 However, emeritus status does not confer tenure.

-At the time of their retirement, in recognition of their years of dedication and service to Mines, tenured, teaching, or library faculty members who have completed ten or more years of regular full-time service at Mines in a tenured/tenure track, teaching faculty, Professor of Practice, or library faculty position may be nominated to the Provost by their department head, in consultation with the department’s promotion and tenure committee (as constituted by the appropriate rank of emeritus status sought) and dean, for the title of “emeritus” coupled with their academic rank.
+At the time of their retirement, in recognition of their years of dedication and service to Mines, tenured, teaching, or library faculty members who have completed ten or more years of regular full-time service or approval by the Provost at Mines in a tenured/tenure track, teaching faculty, Professor of Practice or library faculty position may be nominated to the Provost by their department head, in consultation with the department’s promotion and tenure committee (as constituted by the appropriate rank of emeritus status sought) and dean, for the title of “emeritus” coupled with their academic rank.
 The Provost’s recommendation regarding emeritus status shall be submitted to the Board of Trustees for a final decision.

 4.1.6 Administrative Faculty Positions